Dayana Yastremska: 2018: Hong Kong title, top 100

-2019: Two WTA titles, top 25
+2019: Two career titles, top 25

 Yastremska continued to rise in the WTA rankings throughout the season, her first full year on the WTA Tour.
 After a quarterfinal appearance at the Hobart International, she won her first two Grand Slam main draw matches at the Australian Open before losing to Serena Williams in the third round.
 At her next tournament, she won her second WTA Tour title at the Hua Hin Championships in Thailand.
 She upset top seed Muguruza again in the quarterfinal, and then defeated Ajla Tomljanović in the final in a third-set tiebreak.
 This title brought Yastremska to No. 34 in the world.
 Following this title, however, she began to struggle and only tallied one match win in her next six tournaments in part due to playing through an ankle injury.

 In late May, Yastremska recovered to win another title at the Internationaux de Strasbourg.
 She upset No. 11, Aryna Sabalenka, in the semifinals and then defeated No. 24, Caroline Garcia, in another third-set tiebreak in a nearly three-hour match for the title.

 While she lost her opening-round match at the French Open to Carla Suárez Navarro, she reached the fourth round at Wimbledon, her best Grand Slam result to date.
 She upset No. 28 Sofia Kenin before losing to Zhang Shuai.

 In the second half of the season, Yastremska produced another good performance at a major at the US Open, losing in the third round to compatriot and world No. 5, Elina Svitolina.
 She then achieved her best Premier 5 result of the year, a quarterfinal at the Wuhan Open.
 During the event, Yastremska upset world No. 2, Karolína Plíšková, before losing to No. 7, Petra Kvitová.
 Her win over Plíšková was her first career top-10 victory.
 Yastremska followed up this performance with her best doubles result of the year.
 She partnered with Jeļena Ostapenko at the Premier Mandatory China Open and won four matches to reach the final.
 They upset top seeds Hsieh Su-wei and Barbora Strýcová in their second match before finishing runner-up to Kenin and Bethanie Mattek-Sands.
 At the end of season, Yastremska unexpectedly qualified for the WTA Elite Trophy, the second-tier year-end championships, after several higher-ranked players withdrew from consideration.
 She was placed in a group with No. 20, Donna Vekić, and No. 10, Kiki Bertens.
 After both her and Bertens defeated Vekić in their opening matches, Yastremska lost to Bertens and did not advance out of her group.
 She finished the season at a career-high of No. 22 in the world.